NaShey Ingram, LCSW-C, RPT-S

 With a strong background in mentorship, training, and community outreach, Jermarco’s approach fosters joy, self-discovery, and empowerment in every session.
 His dedication to movement as both an art and a tool for emotional well-being reflects his lifelong commitment to helping others express themselves through dance.

-Maya Williams
+Danielle Williams